 - If players play each other twice in the same match (or tournament), give the games separately.
 Not added up to make a score out of 2.

 - Byes and defaults have no effect on the rating, but can be given if you wish.
-In a congress, they enable the grader to produce accurate crosstables, which may be of interest to you.
-Please, if you report wins by default, make it clear that they are wins by default.
-If a default looks like a real result, against a named opponent, it will be graded as a real result.
+In a congress, they enable the Results Officer to produce accurate crosstables, which may be of interest to you.
+Please, if you report wins by default, make it clear that they are wins by default (typically denoting it “+”.
+If a default looks like a real result, against a named opponent, it will be rated as a real result.

-Section 6 – Can I be my own Rating Officer?
+Section 6 – Can I be my own Results Officer?

 Yes.
-This makes sense if you organise a reasonable amount of chess, especially if no other Rating Officer is readily available.
-Becoming a Rating Officer will enable you to submit your results direct to the ECF.
+This makes sense if you organise a reasonable amount of chess, especially if no other Results Officer is readily available.
+However you may find it simpler to load your event onto the ECF LMS system.
+Becoming a Results Officer will enable you to submit your results direct to the ECF.
 Contact the Rating Administrator on email@example.com, who can give you the necessary information and access to facilities.
 There will obviously be some commitment of time on your part.
 You will need a web browser (e.g. Google Chrome, Mozilla Firefox, Opera, Edge), emailing facilities, plus modest computer literacy, and quite probably MS Excel (need not be recent).
 Excel emulations saved by other programs may not be compatible with the rating system.
 Ask the Rating Administrator if in doubt.

-Being your own Rating Officer makes especially good sense if you run congresses using —
+Being your own Results Officer makes especially good sense if you run congresses using –

 - UTU Swiss (now called Tournament Director)